Forgotten Artifacts (FA) is a dungeon exploration and combat game from Cliff Cawley.

 Any blockchain items farmed from FA dungeons can be collected over time or traded with other players.

-We participated in the FA “stampede” event from June 1-2.
-We tried the game out, and we’re here to report on what we discovered.
+We have tried the game out a few times over the past few months, and we’re here to report on what we discovered.

 Is Forgotten Artifacts a fun game?
-Is it worth the $25 cost of a discovery chest needed to play?
+Is it worth spending the time to play in Explore Mode or even paying for Adventure Mode?
 Read on to get our review.

 In the process, we’ll also explain how to purchase, download, and install the game for those interested in playing it.

 Forgotten Artifacts features a free-to-play Explore Mode that does not require an Enjin wallet.
 However, this mode does not allow the player to earn any Enjin-backed loot.

 If you want to earn collectibles in the game, you’ll need to connect an Enjin wallet to it.
 You’ll also need some Adventurer Stones to enter dungeons in Adventurer Mode.